Last updated on February 21st, 2023 at 12:14 pm

 After a half hour to an hour of travel in your rig, bring it back to the dump station and try to empty it.
 The ice should have pulverized or otherwise loosened whatever solids you have in your tank that are potentially clogging your sewer system.

-Another helpful part of using ice is that it will add even more moisture to your tank, which means that there is even more water to help with the flow of solids leaving your black tank once it comes time to drain it.
+Another helpful part of using ice is that it will add even more moisture to your tank, which means there is even more water to help with the flow of solids leaving your black tank once it comes time to drain it.

-Dish Soap or Vaseline
+Dish Soap Or Vaseline

-Pour in an entire bottle of dish soap or a couple helpings of laundry soap.
+Pour in an entire bottle of dish soap or a couple of helpings of laundry soap.
 Let it rest in your tank, and attempt to drain.
 This method may be best used as a preventative, but some RVers have reported that it helps with active clogs as well.

-Adding a large quantity of dish soap or other lubricant (like laundry detergent) to your black tank can help keep things moving- literally.
+Adding a large quantity of dish soap or another lubricant (like laundry detergent) to your black tank can help keep things moving- literally.
 These soapy substances can coat the walls of your black water tank and keep any solid substances moving when it comes time to dump your tank’s contents.

-Using dish or laundry soap can also potentially help your tank smell better, making it a convenient and cost effective deodorizer too!
+Using dish or laundry soap can also potentially help your tank smell better, making it a convenient and cost-effective deodorizer too!
 Vaseline is also an excellent choice should you have it on hand, or any other off-brand petroleum jellies.

 Boiling Water

 Another cheap and effective trick to clearing out a clogged black tank is using boiling water.
-Boiling water is great for breaking down any solid waste, especially paper products, inside of your black tank.
+Boiling water is great for breaking down any solid waste, especially paper products, inside your black tank.

 Get your water boiling hot and let it cool for only a moment before pouring it into your toilet.
-I recommend at least a gallon, if you can fit it inside of your clogged black water tank.
+I recommend at least a gallon if you can fit it inside your clogged black water tank.
 Let it sit for an hour or so, then try to drain your tank.

 Repeat this process as necessary, and keep in mind that the more water you use, the better!
 Most RVs should be built with durable enough plastic or metal that the hot water shouldn’t damage anything.
 However, take this into consideration and let your water cool a bit more should you own a more frail rig.

-Vinegar and Baking Soda
+Vinegar And Baking Soda

 While this trick may or may not work, I’ve tried it with some success in my rig before.
 Pour an entire box of baking soda into your black tank.
 Then add a half gallon of vinegar.
+The chemical reaction involved with these two products may not smell the best, but it has been known to fizz and agitate the contents of black water tanks, sometimes leading to the loosening of a clog.

-How Can I Prevent Future Clogs in my RV Toilet?
+How Can I Prevent Future Clogs In My RV Toilet?

 Use Less Toilet Paper

-While it may not be ideal, especially if you are travelling with a family used to indoor plumbing, using less toilet paper is an easy solution to a clogged RV toilet.
-It is a cost effective solution as well!
+While it may not be ideal, especially if you are traveling with a family used to indoor plumbing, using less toilet paper is an easy solution to a clogged RV toilet.
+It is a cost-effective solution as well!
+I’m not saying give up on using toilet paper entirely; just use a few fewer sheets than you normally would!
+Your sewer system will thank you.

 You can also look into purchasing RV-specific toilet paper should you have a finicky rig.
-While it may be expensive, RV toilet paper breaks down much faster than any other type, and is readily available in most stores.
+While it may be expensive, RV toilet paper breaks down much faster than any other type and is readily available in most stores.

 Use Extra Water

 RV toilets can be an adjustment if you and your family are used to indoor plumbing.
 For the average house toilet, the amount of water is predetermined by the toilet’s system and inner workings.
+In an RV, the amount of water you use in your toilet is usually determined by the user.
+This can be great for functionality, or it can potentially spell disaster for your black tank.

-If you are able to use more water than you usually do while using the toilet, it can promote more lubrication and natural flow of the solid waste found in your black tank.
+If you are able to use more water than you usually do while using the toilet, it can promote more lubrication and the natural flow of the solid waste found in your black tank.
 It can be hard to determine how much water you should use, and it can be tedious to fill the bowl after every use.

 However, more water is usually worth it if you aren’t boondocking and have access to a dump station.
 It makes the flow a lot stronger, pulling out even more solid waste and toilet paper when you reach the dump station!